bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

  Just like this todo resource the timing of update or deletion of the cache is effective as it is completely contained within the resource itself.
 Invoke an `onPut` or `onDelete` method to give it a try.

- ## Auto-Updating the Cache via the PUT method
+## Auto-Updating the Cache via the resource method

 Let's implement the `onPut` method in the `todo` resource.